We are excited to hear from you! Please click on the Application link for all the details! Application Due January 19, 2024

 A Sister City relationship was initiated between the City of Huntington Beach and Anjo, Japan in 1982 and is dedicated to maintaining a rich tradition of friendship and cultural exchange.
 The City of Huntington Beach is currently in the process of adopting additional Sister City relationships in the near future.

-For the last 40 years the HB Sister City Association has hosted a delegation of students from our Sister City in Anjo, Japan and sent a delegation of high school students who live in the HBUHSD boundary to experience life in Japan through a 2-week reciprocal exchange Students from Anjo come to experience life in Huntington Beach and then our students traveling to Anjo to experience their life and culture.
+For over 40 years the HB Sister City Association has hosted a delegation of students from our Sister City in Anjo, Japan and sent a delegation of high school students who live in the HBUHSD boundary to experience life in Japan through a two week reciprocal exchange Students from Anjo come to experience life in Huntington Beach and then our students traveling to Anjo to experience their life and culture.
 Many cultural and fun activities are enjoyed; lifetime friendships are formed, and the experience has made a dramatic impact on many students' lives.
 High school freshmen, sophomores, and juniors who either live in Huntington Beach or attend one of the six Huntington Beach Union High School District schools are eligible.
 This opportunity for cultural exchange is life changing!

 The Sister City ideology promotes the idea that it's the interaction of people--not governments--of different countries and diverse cultures that can put the world on the path to enduring peace.
 Over the last 40 years many Anjo adult delegations have visited Huntington Beach and a number of Huntington Beach individuals and organized groups of local citizens have visited Anjo.
 In October 2018 a delegation of 33 Huntington Beach residents travel to Anjo lead by Mayor Barbara Delgleize.